DavideMassidda/CartPole/README.md

 According to the game rules, the play is solved when the total reward of an episode is at least equal to 200.
 At each successful action, the environment recognizes a reward of 1.
 The session closes when the pole falls or a reward of 500 is obtained.

-## The playing framework

-The **observation space** is the set of information describing the environment at each playing step (8-dimensional vector): the coordinates of the lander in x and y, its linear velocities in x and y, its angle, its angular velocity, and two booleans that represent whether each leg is in contact with the ground or not.

-The **action space** is the set of actions the agent can take.
-LunarLander comes with two possible action spaces: discrete and continuous.
-In this project, I faced the **discrete** problem, so the action space accounts for four discrete options: do nothing, fire left orientation engine, fire main engine, fire right orientation engine.

-The **reward system** are the rules followed by the environment to send rewards to the agent after each action.
-See the [documentation](https://www.gymlibrary.dev/environments/box2d/lunar_lander/) for details.

 ## Content of this repository

 The script `CartPole.py` contains a Python class (`Agent`) that implements an agent driving the lander, which uses a vanilla policy gradient method to make decisions about actions.
 The `cache` stores a backup of a trained agent ready to use (see the notes in the notebook `main.ipynb`).
 This agent solves about the 93% of episodes with a median reward of 500 (the maximum).